BashGui/easybashgui/README.md

 #### Compatibilty and runtime

-EBG is coded in `bash`, and uses most of `coreutils` commands, but it may work in any other env, `bash` is just used internally.
-But `coreutils` is mandatory, users from alpine linux will be forced to install `coreutils` cos `busybox` or sucktools does not have the required funtionality to work!
+EBG is coded in `bash`, and uses most of `coreutils` commands, but it may work in any other env, becouse those are just used internally.

 ## Components